hodl-dot-farm/hodl-farm-tezos-website/faq.md

 ## What are the terms of your Super Launch Discount ?

 Tezos baking and endorsing rights depends on how many rolls a baker has.
 A roll amounts to 8000 tezzies.
-Going live, our baker has a little over one roll in own and delegated funds.
-We will give to our first delegators a low fee for life !
+On our launch day, our baker has one roll in own funds.
+We will give our first delegators a low fee for life !

-The breakdown of fees are:
+Here is the fee you will be getting by taking advantage of the Super Launch Discount:

 * up to 2 rools (8,000 XTZ to 16,000 XTZ of delegated  funds) : a 5% fee until you stop delegating to us
 * from 2 to 3 rolls (16,000 XTZ to 24,000 XTZ): a 6.5% fee until you stop delegating to us